Documentation Index

 - Logged to

-llm_shadow_logtable for later analysis - Use
+llm_shadow_log table for later analysis

-get_shadow_comparison()to see rule-vs-LLM divergence stats
+get_shadow_comparison() to see rule-vs-LLM divergence stats

-0.35, the LLM critic automatically reverts to shadow mode for that cycle — even if live mode is configured.
+Meta-guardrail: If the producer’s trailing Brier score exceeds 0.35, the LLM critic automatically reverts to shadow mode for that cycle — even if live mode is configured.
 This prevents a struggling producer from compounding errors with LLM adjustments.

 Confidence bounds in live mode: